 During the Qing dynasty and the GMD period, several countries have invested in railways and other infrastructural projects.
 These investments are often financed with loans.
 Article 3 of the Common Program states “The People's Republic of China must abolish the prerogatives of imperialist countries in China.
 It must confiscate the bureaucratic capital and put it into the possession of the people's state.”

-The new regime considers “... her legitimacy is derived from both state succession and state continuity.… (the regime) does not seem to adhere strictly to the Soviet theory that states which undergo fundamental social revolutions are not the same legal persons as those which they replace.
-The difference may be due to the CPR's desire to inherit China's seat in the Security Council of the United Nations and sovereign rights over Taiwan, etc.”
+The new regime perceives its legitimacy as stemming from both state succession and state continuity.
+Unlike the strict adherence to the Soviet theory, which posits that states undergoing fundamental social revolutions are distinct legal entities from their predecessors, the PRC appears to adopt a more flexible approach.
+This difference may be attributed to the PRC's aspirations to inherit China's seat in the United Nations Security Council and its sovereign rights over Taiwan, among other factors.

 During the nineteenth century, the Qing state faced several intrusions: Opium Wars (1839-1842) (1856-1860), the Sino-French War (1883-1885) in the south, the Sino-Japanese War (1894-1895) in the east. [↩]